SBU Three Minute Thesis Competition 2019

-All speakers must commit to participating in three training sessions to be held on: March 6 AND March 20 AND April (2or3).*
+All speakers must commit to participating in the 3 training sessions to be held on: February 21 AND February 28 AND March 14/15.*

 Presentation Guidelines: Talks will be three minutes long and may include only one powerpoint slide.
 Speakers should craft a talk that distills the heart of their research for a general audience who may not be specialists, in the style of a TED talk.
 Speakers will receive individualized coaching on their presentation from experts at the Alan Alda Center for Communicating Science.
 See the official rules for more information.

-Training Sessions: The first session on March 6 will provide an overview of best practices for honing one's message for a general audience.
+Training Sessions: The first session will provide an overview of best practices for honing one's message for a general audience.
 In the second and third sessions, speakers will receive coaching on their individual talks in small groups.
-For each session, speakers may indicate a preference for one of two small-group sessions.
-Session 2 date is March 20, and Session 3 dates are April 2 or 3.
-Speakers are expected to attend all three sessions, although students who have taken JRN501: Distilling Your Message may opt out of Session 1.
+Speakers may indicate a preference for their small-group sessions, and organizers will do their best to accommodate everyone's busy schedules.
+Speakers are expected to attend all three sessions, although students who have taken JRN501: Distilling Your Message may be able to opt out of Session 1.
 See training dates and times below.
 Coaching takes place in small groups where peer feedback and support is encouraged while students workshop their draft presentations.

 Session 2: Coaching 1: Individualized coaching on your draft 3MT talk.
 You will be assigned

 - February 28, 10:00 am - 12:00 pm; OR